magnusstrale/AtlasPowerShell/README.md

 | -projectId    | The ID of the project to use.
 Overrides information in profile. (default is value from Atlas CLI profile)
 | -projectName  | The name of the project to use.
 Overrides value for -profileId if both given.

 ## Manage backup policy with backupplan_atlas.ps1

-Create a backup or restore backup plan settings for a cluster.
+Create a backup of backup plan settings or restore backup plan settings for a cluster.
 The information is stored in a JSON file and can be manipulated with a text editor, but it is recommended to define the desired backup plan with the Atlas UI and simply create a backup with this script.

 **Synopsis**

-.\backupplan.ps1 [-action &lt;string&gt;] -clusterName &lt;string&gt; [-fileName &lt;string&gt;] [-atlasProfile &lt;string&gt;] [-projectName &lt;string&gt;] [-projectId &lt;string&gt;]
+.\backupplan.ps1 -action &lt;string&gt; -clusterName &lt;string&gt; [-fileName &lt;string&gt;] [-atlasProfile &lt;string&gt;] [-projectName &lt;string&gt;] [-projectId &lt;string&gt;]

 | Parameter     | Description
 | ---------     | -----------